eficode-academy/gradle-katas/task-types/built-in-task/README.md

 ## Using built-in Types

-By referring to a task type in the task definition, you inherit the methods and properties of specific type.
+By referring to a task type in the task definition, you inherit properties and actions of that type.

 ### Zip

-- Create a task that gathers all .txt files and zip it up
-- Q: Did you manage to zip up all the .txt files?
+- Configure the placeholder `zipTask` task to zip up all the `.txt` files in the project directory
+- Run `gradle zipTask`
+- Assert the zip file contains all the `.txt` files

 ### Copy

-- Copy the zip file to a garbage folder
+- Configure the placeholder `copyTask` task to copy the zip task made by `zipTask` to `archive/junk.zip`
+- Run `gradle copyTask`
-- Q: Was the .zip file successfully copied?
+- Assert the zip file has been copied to an `archive` subdirectory

 ### Delete

-- Delete the .txt files and the original .zip file from the project root folder
+- Configure the placeholder `deleteTask` task to delete all `.txt` and `.zip` files from the project directory
+- Run `gradle deleteTask`
-- Q: Was the files deleted?
+- Assert the `.zip` and `.txt` files have been removed

-### Exec